kmzbrnoI/rcs-api/Home.md

 The library is implemented in Object Pascal and usually being compiled in Delphi 2009 32-bit.

+The library has windows, however, it is fully operable withnout using them.

 ## Requirements

  * Fully operable [MTB-USB module](http://mtb.kmz-brno.cz/modul_usb.htm)